Convert Figma logo to code with AI

 Contributing

-We welcome contributions to the Hyperledger Fabric project in many forms.
+We welcome contributions to Hyperledger Fabric in various forms.
 There’s always plenty to do!
-Check the documentation on how to contribute to this project for the full details.
+Check our contribution guidelines for more details on how to get involved.

 Community